Merit, Texas: History

-During World War II the population of Merit declined.
+In 1912, robbers stole $4,500 by blasting open the bank vault with nitroglycerin.
+A 1921 fire, the Great depression, and World War II led to a population drop which recent suburban growth has reversed.
 In 1945 the town had an estimated 300 residents and six businesses.
-Three years later the Merit and Floyd school districts were consolidated under the name Bland.
+Three years later the Merit and Floyd school districts were consolidated under the name Bland, after Fletcher B. Bland.
 The number of Merit residents declined to 185 in the early 1950s.
 During the 1970s its population began to grow again, and in 1988 through 2000 the town reported a population of 215.

 Climate

 The area's climate is characterized by hot, humid summers and generally mild to cool winters.
 The Köppen climate classification system indicates Merit has a humid subtropical climate, Cfa on climate maps.